Related: Squarespace Review – 2023

 WordPress Themes demonstrate that quantity is not always quality.
 If a free WordPress theme is not compatible, you may need to use custom CSS to make sure that the source code will work properly.
-If you do not have any coding experience and are not a programmer, this may be difficult.
+This may be difficult if you do not have any coding experience and are not a programmer.

 When you use Squarespace, their themes just work without having to keep an eye out for problems or pieces to update, which is one of the brand’s strengths.
 Squarespace’s design tools have the simplicity of being a package.
-You can go into each theme template to focus on the style that keeps consistency within your branding.
+You can go into each Squarespace template to focus on the style that keeps consistency within your branding.

 Each element is editable from your fonts to your page colors.
 The types of font choices are numerous.
 With a variety of font choices in each section, you are sure to get the look you desire without the hundreds of options in WP.

 WordPress has a style editor, Customizer, which is not the most intuitive of editors.
 Customizer allows you to edit and set up the website.
 In comparison, Squarespace has a better editor.

 WordPress, not wordpress.com, is a free platform with some themes included.
 Anyone can create an account and begin building their website.
 WordPress themes and WordPress plugins are available for purchase if you need to add something like SEO plugins to assist search engines in finding and ranking your content.
 A WordPress theme can vary in cost, and there are quite a bit of paid themes available.